View Details Explore Now →

 How can I find an in-network grief counselor?

-You can find an in-network grief counselor by visiting your insurance company's website and using their online provider directory.
-You can also call your insurance company's member services line and ask for a list of in-network mental health providers in your area.
+You can find an in-network grief counselor by visiting your Insurance Company's website and using their online provider directory.
+You can also call your Insurance Company's member services line and ask for a list of in-network mental health providers in your area.

 What if my insurance plan doesn't cover grief counseling?